United Methodists and Muslims Gather to Affirm Common Humanity

 Providing housing sounded like it would continue the church’s legacy.

-LUCHA, an organization that provides advocacy and affordable housing development, particularly for Latino and Spanish-speaking populations, showed interest in purchasing the building in 2018 in order to transform it into affordable housing.
+LUCHA, an organization that provides advocacy and affordable housing development, particularly for Latino and Spanish-speaking populations, bought the building in 2018 and is now transforming it into affordable housing.
 This would continue one of the church’s core ministries.

 Providing housing has been part of the church’s ministry since its inception.